Guess and check the solution to a number problem;

 For instance, suppose two of the numbers that were being added were even.
 Then the sum would have to be even.
 This leaves only one more even number.
 The column without this even number must be all odd numbers.
 But this is impossible because two odd numbers add to an even number.

-- Sum to 18: For this proof it is worth writing things out in an algebraic form.
+- Sum to 18: For this proof we use an algebraic form.

 a b c d e f g h i